FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 kubectl apply -f net1net2cmtointernetfirewallpolicy.yaml -n cfosegress
 ```

+### Check with traffic

-- Send Normal traffic from app-1 namespace pod
+- Send regular  traffic from app-1 namespace pod

-this traffic will be send to cFOS to reach internet
+this traffic will be send to cFOS to reach internet. the destination **ipinfo.io** will be resolve into ip address in subnet **34.117.186.0/24** which already added into application pod to send to cFOS.

 ```bash
 k exec -it po/diag200 -n app-1 -- curl ipinfo.io